remoteportal/substring_highlight/README.md

 ## Default Styling Example
 ### Code:
-As an example, the following code snippet uses this package to highlight matching characters in each search results:
+As an example, the following code snippet uses this package to highlight matching characters in each search result:
 ```
 import 'package:substring_highlight/substring_highlight.dart';